Talk Summary: Building Great Data Products

 Another important lesson that I've learned is that it's a great idea to work with small samples of data and use a single machine for as long as possible.
 Hadoop and distributed systems are nice when you're running in production on terabytes of data, but they greatly diminish your development speed and ability to experiment.
 You'll probably make progress much more rapidly if you just load a 500MB slice of data into RAM and experiment on your laptop.

 After DJ's talk, I started thinking about the many blog posts that I've seen that focus on technologies that are commonly used for working with data: Hadoop, scipy, regular expressions, etc. I'd love to see more blog posts (and books) about higher level strategies and tactics for building data products.
 Posts that offer suggestions like "work with small samples"; "leverage Mechanical Turk"; and "start with the simplest approaches."
 I might turn a few of these topics into future blog posts, but I'm sure there are many lessons that I haven't learned yet.
-If you know of any great resources for creating data products, please mention them in the comment section!Tags: Notes • Talk Notes
+If you know of any great resources for creating data products, please let me know on Twitter!Tags: Notes • Talk Notes